 All I know is that one thing remains constant each time a new movie about you gets released: they perpetually portray you as a fair-skinned pretty boy.
 But the Word in Isaiah 53:2, when predicting your coming, described You like this:

 For he grew up before him like a young plant and like a root out of dry ground;

 he had no form or majesty that we should look at him,

 and no beauty that we should desire him.

-So why must people continue making dramatizations about your life and misrepresent you?
+Why must people continue making dramatizations about your life and misrepresent you?
 And to top it off, they profit from it.
-Perhaps you never intended for yourself to be made into a movie hero.
-To me, You’re my every day hero.

 (in no particular order except what simply came to mind)

 I just received some very sad news from my friend that her grandpa passed away.
 She’s absolutely heartbroken but even more so is her grandma who he has now left behind.
 He was 92.
 Some of you may have heard about it on the news today.
 Her grandpa was Harold Camping.

 I had no clue.
 Living in Australia tends to do that to me.
 I’m totally out of the loop on things happening back in the U.S. But this–this is different.
 It’s not just news.
 It’s something I’ve thought about so many times in my life.
 It’s a moment I once dreaded and a moment I sadly confess, I once hoped for–that Harold Camping would go away.